 Renewal fees in the Philippines must be paid by certain dates.
-In this section you will find a description of how these renewal due dates are calculated, both the very first renewal due date and all subsequent renewal due dates.
+In this section, you will find a description of how these renewal due dates are calculated, both the very first renewal due date and all subsequent renewal due dates.

-For example, if the publication date is 2022-01-20, then the first annuity must be paid by 2026-01-20.
+For example, if the publication date is 2022-01-20, then the first renewal must be paid by 2026-01-20.

-After the first annuity has been paid, all subsequent annuities must be paid annually on the anniversary of the publication date.
+After the first renewal has been paid, all subsequent annuities must be paid annually on the anniversary of the publication date.
 The due date should be the month and date corresponding to the publication date.

 For example, if the publication date was on November 9, then all subsequent annuities will be due on November 9 each year.